Divorce Mediation in PA: the Dignified Approach to Ending a Marriage Peacefully

 Alimony / Spousal Support

-In Pennsylvania, alimony refers to financial support paid by one former spouse to another after divorce.
-While other states might call this maintenance or spousal support, the purpose remains the same: to help the recipient spouse maintain their standard of living after the marriage ends.
+In Pennsylvania, alimony provides financial support from one former spouse to another after divorce.
+While other states may call it maintenance or spousal support, its purpose remains consistent: helping the recipient maintain their standard of living post-divorce.

 Guide to Divorce Mediation in PA